 “We didn’t have a winner or loser.
 We were raising money for charity, but I think I got the better of him…after I got woke up.
 I applied the pressure the whole time and used my feet.

 “It’s a special feeling, and I always wanted to do it my whole life.”

 Of the event Ryan adds, “I had a good team around me helping me.
 You couldn’t get a ticket.
 We were sold out two months in advance.
 We might need a bigger venue going forward, because we were at capacity.”

-You can fill out an application to be a fighter at a future event, or you can donate to the cause directly on the Punch 4 Parkinson’s website.
+You can fill out an application to be a fighter at a future event, learn more about the gala and other events, or you can donate to the cause directly on the Punch 4 Parkinson’s website.